lakshanchamidu/lakshanchamidu/README.md

 ###

 <p align="left">👋 Hello there!
 I'm Chamidu, a first-year student at a university who is enthusiastic about software engineering and ready to advance in the discipline.
-Here is my GitHub profile, welcome!<br><br>🎓 About Who I Am:<br><br><br>📚 Currently working toward a software engineering bachelor's degree.<br><br>💻 Passionate in developing creative software solutions, solving problems, and coding.<br><br>🌱 Always researching and learning new programming languages and technologies.</p>
+Here is my GitHub profile, welcome!<br><br>🎓 About Who I Am:<br><br><br>📚 Currently studying toward a software engineering bachelor's degree.<br><br>💻 Passionate in developing creative software solutions, solving problems, and coding.<br><br>🌱 Always researching and learning new programming languages and technologies.</p>

 ###